GEM-benchmark/NL-Augmenter/transformations/butter_fingers_perturbation_for_IL/README.md

 # Butter Fingers Perturbation For Indian Languages 🦎 + ⌨️ → 🦚
 This perturbation adds noise to all types of text sources (sentence, paragraph, etc.), which is proportional to noise erupting from keyboard typos resulting in common spelling errors.
-We have expanded the existing implementation for English () to a few Indian Languages: Bangla, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, and Telugu.
+We have expanded the existing implementation for English () to a few Indian Languages: Bangla, Gujarati, Hindi, Kannada, Malayalam, Oriya, Punjabi, Tamil, and Telugu.

 #### Author (1)
 - Name: KV Aditya Srivatsa